kpmott/Mott_OLG_FINNs/README.md

 - Mott (2025) "Student Loan (Forgiveness) in General Equilibrium"
 - Mott (2025) "Real and Asset Pricing Effects of Employer Retirement Matching"

+Suggested citations for these papers are available below.

 The model is designed to be easily adapted for specific research questions by replacing the income calibration in `datawork.py`, model parameters in `parameters.py`, data creation in `dataset.py`, and equilibrium allocations in `econ_sim.py`.

 ## Key Features